Learn To Ride

-One-to-One Learn to Ride sessions are specifically designed to give people of all ages the chance to learn how to ride a two wheeled bike.
+One-to-One Learn to Ride sessions are designed to give people of all ages a learning experience that is specifically tailored to them.

-These sessions take place in our sports zones, away from other areas of the park to give riders privacy to work with our highly qualified coaches and achieve their cycling goals!
+These sessions take place in our sports zone, away from other areas of the park to give riders privacy to work with our highly qualified coaches and achieve their cycling goals!

 Contact us on:

 Ready Set Ride is an introduction to cycling for children between 3-5years old.
 They will be on a strider bike learning basic cycling skills and will progress onto a pedal bike.
 Ready Set Ride is a fun and flexible learn to ride programme to help children stay active.

 Developed by British Cycling, Ready Set Ride is all about introducing pedaling to playtime, where learning together is a fun, family adventure that can be completed in three short, simple steps: